Cragdoo/vninja/content/post/hello-my-name-is-hugo.md

 ![Netlify deploy](/img/Screenshot 2018-07-20 00.21.30.png#center)

-I've even created a Slack-bot that notifies me of the status of the checking and publishing, to make sure I catch it when I mess things up:
+I've even created a Slack-bot that notifies me of the status of the check-in and publishing, to make sure I catch it when I mess things up:

 ![Go Live!](/img/Screenshot 2018-07-20 00.19.08.png#center)